 If your account has been infected with ransomware, there are a few steps you can take to make sure your account is safe.

-Unlink the infected device connected to your Dropbox account.
-If you don’t know which device is infected, you can unlink every device.
+Remotely sign out of the infected device.
+If you don’t know which device is infected, you can remotely sign out of every device.

 2) Restore the desired files or folders